go-gitea/gitea/CONTRIBUTING.md

 The project welcomes submissions.
 If you want to change or add something, please let everyone know what you're working on—[file an issue](https://github.com/go-gitea/gitea/issues/new)!
-Significant changes must go through the [change proposal process](https://github.com/go-gitea/proposals) before they can be accepted.
+Significant changes must go through the change proposal process before they can be accepted.
+To create a proposal, file an issue with your proposed changes documented, and make sure to note in the title of the issue that it is a proposal.

 This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside